PHPCSStandards/composer-installer/CONTRIBUTING.md

 to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have [a code of conduct][code-of-conduct], please follow it in all your interactions with the project.
+Please note we have [a code of conduct](#code-of-conduct), please follow it in all your interactions with the project.

 ## Issues and feature requests